StasMaslovski/Homework/README.md

-# This repository include the homework from course "Automated testing with Selenium and Python"
+# This repository includes the homework from course "Automated testing with Selenium and Python"